 The Prefrontal Cortex

 Self-regulation and self-control occur due to the prefrontal cortex (PFC).
-More specifically, the PFC powers an individual’s ability to think, plan, solve problems, and consider the potential consequences of certain actions.
-According to the publication Drugs, Brains, and Behavior: The Science of Addiction from the National Institute on Drug Abuse (NIDA), impaired functioning in this circuit and impaired communication with other brain areas makes individuals use substances repeatedly with reduced impulse control.
+More specifically, the PFC powers an individual’s ability to think, plan, solve problems, and consider the potential consequences of specific actions.
+According to the publication Drugs, Brains, and Behavior: The Science of Addiction from the National Institute on Drug Abuse (NIDA), impaired functioning in this circuit and impaired communication with other brain areas make individuals use substances repeatedly with reduced impulse control.

 Additionally, an article by Nature Reviews.
 Neuroscience confirms that PFC dysfunction caused by substance abuse directly perpetuates repeated alcohol and drug use.
 The article explains, “In general, neuroimaging studies have revealed an emerging pattern of generalized PFC dysfunction in [those with addiction] that is associated with more negative outcomes — more drug use, worse PFC-related task performance, and greater likelihood of relapse.”
 Therefore, self-control is not something easily rebuilt after substance abuse.
 Strong self-control in someone with SUD requires abstinence, patience, and perseverance throughout treatment and long-term recovery.